SAP-samples/cloud-extension-html5-sample/mission/create-application/buildDeploy/README.md

 **Persona:** UX Developer

+**Abbreviation:** SAP Business Technology Platform = SAP BTP

 ## Step-by-Step

-### Open Business Application Studio and login to Cloud Foundry
+### Open Business Application Studio and login to your SAP BTP Cloud Foundry subaccount

-1. Login to your SAP Cloud Platform account.
+1. Login to your SAP BTP account.
-2. Goto your Subaccount and click on Subscriptions.
+2. Goto your subaccount and click on Subscriptions.
-3. Search for **SAP Business Application Studio** and click on 'Go to Application'.
+3. Search for **SAP Business Application Studio** and click on **Go to Application**.

    ![Open Biz App Studio](./images/openBizAppStudio.png)